dddrrreee/cs240lx-22spr/labs/17-i2s/PRELAB.md

 For today's lab, we will be working with audio; specifically, an [Adafruit I2S microphone](https://www.adafruit.com/product/3421) and the I2S hardware peripheral in the Raspberry Pi.

+## Basic terminology

+- I2S: Inter-IC Sound, a serial bus standard for communication between digital audio devices.
+- PCM: The format in which audio samples are transmitted on an I2S bus.
+The docs seem to use PCM and I2S interchangeably.
+Think of a PCM sample as the "packet" of the I2S "network".

 ## I2S General Background

 I2S is a pretty simple protocol that enables transmitting audio samples with at an arbitrary bit width and sample rate.
 You can read more about it here: